silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 ## Understanding versioning concepts

-This section discusses how SilverStripe implements versioning and related high level concepts without digging into technical details.
+This section discusses how Silverstripe implements versioning and related high level concepts without digging into technical details.

 ### Stages

 In most cases, you'll want to have one polished version of a `Page` visible to the general public while your editors might be working off a draft version.
-SilverStripe handles this through the concept of _stage_.
+Silverstripe handles this through the concept of _stage_.

 By default, adding the `Versioned` extension to a DataObject will create 2 stages:
 * "Stage" for tracking draft content